-• The picture was taken in a dark location without the flash, resulting in camera shake.
-The use of a tripod or the flash is recommended (pages 47, 84).
+The picture was taken in a dark location without the flash, resulting in camera shake.
+The use of a tripod or the flash is recommended (pages 47, 75).

-The EV scale $\blacktriangleleft \triangleright$ is flashing on the LCD monitor or in the viewfinder.
+The EV scale $\triangleleft \triangleright$ is flashing in the viewfinder.

 • The subject is too bright or too dark for the metering range of the camera.